Fraunhofer-SCAI/ScaiIlp/readme.md

         * libOsiCbc  Release  x64

-2.2 Optional: Building pthreads-win32 with VS 2012 (only if Cbc should support multi-threading)
+2.2 Optional: Building pthreads-win32 with VS 2017 (only if Cbc should support multi-threading)
 -----------------------------------------------------------------------------------------------

 1. Download pthreads-win32 from the [Pthreads-Win32 project](https://sourceware.org/pthreads-win32/)
     * Download: ftp://sourceware.org/pub/pthreads-win32/

-2. Open pthread.dsw with VS 2012 and let it upgrade the project.
+2. Open pthread.dsw with VS 2017 and let it upgrade the project.

+3. When you want to compile for 32 bit platforms:
+    * Choose "Build" -> "Configuration Manager".
+    * In the "Active solution platform" dropdown menu, select "Edit" and rename "x86" to "Win32".

-3. When you want to compile for 64 bit platforms:
+   When you want to compile for 64 bit platforms:
     * Choose "Build" -> "Configuration Manager".
     * In the "Active solution platform" dropdown menu, select "New" and choose "x64" as new platform.
     * Make sure that "Copy settings from: Win32" is chosen and "Create new project platforms" is checked.